chanzuckerberg/napari.dev/README.md

 All source code is licensed under the MIT license.

+The CZI logo is a registered trademark of the Chan Zuckerberg Initiative.

+The napari logo is used with permission of the napari project.

 Background photo is copywritten by Anna Bäckström and Emma Lundberg and used with permission.